Eastern Daily Press March 2nd, 1907

-The Eastern Daily Press of March 6th, 1907 reported on the outcome of the case which was heard at the Wymondham Petty Sessions.
+The Eastern Daily Press of Saturday March 2nd, 1907, reported on the appearance before the Magistrates at Wymondham of two labourers from Great Ellingham.

 Theft of Four Fowls

-George Anderson’s brother, William Anderson, was also charged with allegedly harbouring the fowls knowing them to be stolen.
+George Anderson’s brother, William Anderson, was also charged with harbouring the fowls knowing them to be stolen.

 Witness, Henry Beales, of Great Ellingham, gave evidence to the court.